HTTP-RPC/Kilo/README.md

 * {{_variable_}} - injects a variable from the data dictionary into the output
 * {{#_section_}}...{{/_section_}} - defines a repeating section of content
 * {{>_include_}} - imports content specified by another template
-* {{!_comment_}} - defines a comment
+* {{!_comment_}} - provides informational text about a template's content

 The value returned by a service method represents the data dictionary.
-Usually, this will be an instance of `java.util.Map` whose keys represent the values supplied by the dictionary.
-However, it can be an instance of any supported return type.
-Non-map values are assigned a default key of ".", allowing them to be referred to in the template.
+Usually, this will be an instance of `java.util.Map` whose keys represent the values provided by the dictionary.

-For example, a simple template for transforming the output of the `getStatistics()` method discussed earlier into HTML is shown below:
+For example, a simple template for transforming the output of the `getStatistics()` method discussed earlier to HTML is shown below:

     <html>
     <head>